LinaKretzsch/410/README.md

 The project code is very simplistic and consists of an index.html, stylesheet and simple script.
 The script will generate a random number and load an image to the website.

+## Bugs

+I need to fix the modal overlay so that it is centered to the screen on resizing.